The Death-Ray: Plot

 The story, which flashes back and forth from the 1970s and present day, revolves around a man Andy who reflects upon his childhood and the events that led to him living a life alone, with no friends or loved ones.
 Raised by his grandfather after his parents both died (mother from a blood clot in the brain, his father from cancer) when he was young, Andy is bullied by his classmates and dominated by his obnoxious best friend Louie.
 When he turns seventeen, Andy (who is weak and skinny) begins smoking and suddenly experiences short bursts of what appear, to him, as being super strength.
 Shortly afterwards, Andy's grandfather provides him with a box containing belongings of his father that he had kept secret.
 These include a journal, that explain that as a kid, Andy was exposed to experimental hormones by his father to ensure that his son would not be frail and weak like he was.
 This causes Louie to believe that smoking causes Andy to become super strong.
-Louie then convinces him to become an amateur super-hero with him as his sidekick.
+Louie then convinces him to become an amateur super-hero with Louie as his sidekick.

 Seeking to find out more about his father, Andy requests that his aunt send him anything that she might have that belonged to his father.
 His aunt sends him a box that contains a "death ray" that disintegrates anyone shot by its ray.

-Much of the story deals with Andy's relationship with his grandfather, who is suffering from the onset of dementia and his black nurse/aid Dinah, whom Andy secretly has a crush on.
+Much of the story deals with Andy's relationship with his grandfather, who is suffering from the onset of dementia and his housekeeper/grandfathers carer Dinah, whom Andy secretly has a crush on.
 Louie becomes more and more obsessed with having Andy use the death ray to kill local bullies and troublemakers, such as the abusive father of a girl Louie has a crush on.
 As Louie and Andy drift apart, Andy befriends Sonny, the ex-boyfriend of Louie's sister who attempts to help Andy cope with his grandfather's mental decline.